Balance (Van Halen album): Critical reception

 Reviewing Balance for Rolling Stone, Paul Evans commented on the album's "surprises", saying: "While Eddie's new look, a goatee and chopped pompadour, may seem a nod to the plaid-clad ranks, there's nothing alternative about Balance.
 Nor, despite the Buddhist chanting that kicks off the disc, is there anything otherwise chic."
 Evans noted that Eddie dominates the album with majestic riffs, but further praised the other musicians, including highlighting Alex's "thunder-bucket snare" as the group's "secret weapon", and approving of Hagar's role as "a sort of Everyman as a rock star, a true vox populi."
-The San Francisco Examiner critic Joe Selvin wrote that Fairbairn's production had not changed Van Halen's sound and comments that, although subtleties are rare in the band's work, touches of keyboards and acoustic guitar are present in the back of the mix.
+The San Francisco Examiner critic Joel Selvin wrote that Fairbairn's production had not changed Van Halen's sound and comments that, although subtleties are rare in the band's work, touches of keyboards and acoustic guitar are present in the back of the mix.
 The reviewer highlighted the guitar work in "Amsterdam" and felt that the pair of "uncharacteristic" instrumentals "pass for innovation."

 In Britain, NME reviewer Johnny Cigarettes dismissed the group's more serious direction, wishing for a return to the "over-exuberant, good-time show metal about the simple pleasures in life" that had typified the band's tenure with David Lee Roth.
 He wrote that despite the promising lyrics for "Amsterdam" and "Big Fat Money", the music resembled a "mess of blues, pseudo-epic folk, and Sammy Hagar's bland gravel-u-like vocal blusterings", adding that the "wanktackularly pretentious" instrumentals further ruined the album.
 Andrew Mueller of Melody Maker similarly bemoaned how the band had become "a flimsy pretext for the widdly-widdlying of Eddie van Halen and the ridiculous grunting of sweaty hod-carrier Sammy Hagar", dismissing the later for being "caught halfway between Muttley from The Macc Lads and The Neph's Carl McCoy."